 - a.)
 Present yourself in a positive and appropriate manner.
 This includes professional appearance, and means that you should not wear offensive or inappropriate attire in a professional setting. - b.)
 Actively maintain communication with classmates, instructors, and members of the NKU community.
-Self-isolation and a lack of communication are impediments to professional development.

-This includes but is not limited to: in-person interactions, class discussions, and email correspondence.
+Self-isolation and a lack of communication are impediments to professional development. - c.)
+Practice positive, constructive, respectful, and professional communication skills in non-verbal, verbal, and written communication.
+This includes but is not limited to: in-person interactions, class discussions, and email correspondence. - d.)

-d.)
 Actively demonstrate appropriate body language, empathy, and listening skills in professional interactions.